2024 annual impact

 Generosity Changes Everything

 Food security and access are at the forefront of conversations and media attention as a global food crisis threatens the health of people around the world and right here at home.
-At The GardenWorks Project, we are committed to our mission to empower, educate and support food growers of all levels to feed themselves and [...]
+At The GardenWorks Project, we are committed to our mission to empower, educate and support food growers of all levels to feed themselves and their community, especially now as more families turn to food growing as a way to achieve a healthy diet and maintain access to fresh produce.
+Because Everyone Deserves Fresh Produce.
+This belief is foundational to everything we do at The GardenWorks Project.
+Here are some [...]

 GardenWorks Project Joins Fresh Food Connect